Through The Fibro Fog

 • Adjust the ratio of vegetables to choice.
 Prefer more cabbage?
 Add a bit more, and reduce another one of the vegetables for example.
 Just keep the overall quantity roughly the same.

 • Adjust the amount of herbs to preference.
-We all like varying levels of 'herby' flavour, so change up to taste preference.
+We all like varying levels of 'herby' flavor, so change up to taste preference.

 📋 Frequently asked questions